 Detailed Company Reviews

-Here are the best online treatment options that we’ve used for people with anxiety.
+Here are the best online therapy services we’ve used that each have unique features for those dealing with anxiety:

 For most people, Brightside Health is the best option for managing anxiety online.
-It offers therapy, psychiatry, and crisis management for people 13+ across the U.S. With services tailored for anxiety, depression, and more, Brightside combines quality care with affordability, offering competitive cash-pay prices and accepting many major insurance plans.
+It offers therapy, psychiatry, and crisis management for people 18+ across the U.S. and teens 13+ in 38 states.
+With services tailored for anxiety, depression, and more, Brightside combines quality care with affordability, offering competitive cash-pay prices and accepting many major insurance plans.

 Pros & Cons